jhonmartinezG/jhonmartinezG/README.md

 - 👋 Hi, I’m @jhonmartinezG
 - 👀 I’m interested in Automation and Frontend Development
-- 🌱 I’m currently learning Testing Automated with Java and a little be of React.js environment
+- 🌱 Projects and repositories created in react and some for automation testing

 <!---